 Knowing you have to answer to someone else may be one of the most motivating factors there is.
 If you say “I want to write 500 words every day” and don’t, you have to tell your accountability partner(s) that you didn’t reach your goal.
 And that pressure can be the difference between achieving your goals and not.
 We can justify not reaching our goals to ourselves, but disappointing someone else?
 Just thinking about it makes me cringe.

 Being accountable to someone else also encourages you to set goals.
 And goals give you a way of moving forward and tracking your progress.
 Mapping out your plans helps you visualize what you need to accomplish.

 If you’re neurodivergent or struggle with executive dysfunction, writing together can be a form of body doubling, which has been shown to help people complete tasks.

 3. You receive support

-Whenever you feel like pulling your hair out over a writing problem, talking about it helps.
+Whenever you frustrated or stuck with a writing problem, talking about it helps.
 Everyone needs someone else to bounce ideas off.
-They might be able to suggest a solution that you’re unable to see or point you in the direction of a resource that might help.
+And sometimes, just having to explain your thought process to someone makes your writing stronger.
+Writing partners might also be able to suggest a solution that you’re unable to see or point you in the direction of a resource that might help.